 This form is also located on the Clinical Placement page of the CON website.
 The student needs to complete this form, not the site.

 Do not leave any items on this form blank and be sure to provide accurate contact information.
-The contract’s office will return this form if it is not complete.
+The contracts’ office will return this form if it is not complete.
 It must include the office manager's name & email address.

 The contract request will be processed once your Clinical Placement Coordinator receives the Preceptor Information Form and the Student Request for Contract Form.